Semsamoon/unity-dots-perception/README.md

 -1).
 When the game object is selected, debugging lines display receiver's position and sound wave.

 Drawing lines for selected receivers and sources works only in Editor Mode.
-To enable visuals at runtime, the special enableable component `TagHearingDebug` is added automatically to each receiver and source.
+To enable visuals at runtime, the special enableable `TagHearingDebug` is added automatically to each receiver and source.
 Enable the component to show the debugging lines and disable to hide.
 This component only exists in Editor and will be stripped when build the project.

 > [!IMPORTANT]
 > All remarks about according components, buffers and authoring about